This post was most recently updated on January 9th, 2021

 Well, if you are one of them, then you will not have to worry anymore because you have just stumbled upon the perfect source.
 We will make the choosing process an easy task for you.

-Garmin Vivoactive vs. Fenix 3 – Comparison 2020
+Garmin Vivoactive vs. Fenix 3 – Comparison in 2021

 The manufacturer Garmin stepped into the realm of semi-high-end smartwatches with the introduction of the Vivoactive lineup.

 These smart fitness wearables are packed with features and have competitive pricing.
 With that being said, let us have a look at the pioneer of the lineup.

 First of all, let us talk about the display.
 It comes with an LCD panel that sports the memory-in-pixel technology.